When talking about Pro Football Hall of Fame middle linebacker Ray Lewis, there is always one "but."

 So there is an agreement that Lewis didn't do any actual killing, but it wasn't that easy to just let him off.
 For one, the white suit he was wearing throughout the night was never found.
 A white suit possibly covered in blood would probably be tough to hide and was likely immediately ditched in a dumpster somewhere in Atlanta.

 And though Oakley and Sweeting were eventually acquitted of the charges, if they would have been partially on the hook for the charges, Lewis could've been as well without ever even touching a knife.
 As an accomplice to murder, he would be held just as important to the crime as those doing the actual stabbing.

-It has always been questioned how much Lewis actually knew about the whole case and if he was withholding information that would have led to justice for the families instead of everyone walking and no arrests of anyone else.
+It has always been questioned how much Lewis actually knew about the whole case and if he was withholding information that would have led to justice for the victims' families instead of everyone walking and no arrests of anyone else.
 He has been adamant throughout the years that he played no role in the crime, but it is hard to believe since he had blood inside his limo and told everyone not to talk about what had happened.

 All we can say he is really guilty of is running with a rough crowd as a young man rising to become an NFL superstar.
-He was still a young, just finishing his fourth season as a pro football player out of the University of Miami with a rough upbringing growing up in Lakeland, Florida.
+He was still young, just finishing his fourth season as a pro football player out of the University of Miami with a rough upbringing growing up in Lakeland, Florida.

-Lewis came to an out-of court agreement with the daughter of Richard Lollar, India Lollar, a four-year-old who was born just a few months after the death of her father.
+Lewis came to an out-of court agreement with the daughter of Richard Lollar, India Lollar, a 4-year-old who was born just a few months after the death of her father.
 Lewis and the family of Jacinth Baker also came to an undisclosed settlement.